 Get your laboratory staff trained for QC management here.

-Having logs for each activity performed in the LIS allows you to analyse information when anything goes wrong.
+Having logs for each activity performed in the LIS allows you to analyse the information when anything goes wrong.
 You can use it for an RCA analysis in case of errors and, data from this can be used to build robust processes.

 Best Practices for Information systems

 Each user ideally should have access to the information at the right time to make the right decision.
-Usually in layered approach to access, where each layer has more rights than the before, is much better than an all or nothing approach, which may be inefficient or even dangerous (if not handled correctly).
+Usually in a layered approach to access, where each layer has more rights than the before, is much better than an all or nothing approach, which may be inefficient or even dangerous (if not handled correctly).
 Role-based access allows efficient management and better control over staff, organisation, outsourced centres and partners.

 Well defined Masters

-A good master has following characteristics -
+A good master has the following characteristics -

 - Should not have duplicates

 - Can be understood easily and allow interactions with other systems